katieburak/diversedata.github.io/website_files/instructions/how_to_render_website.md

 You should see a message like: *No issues found - the project is in a consistent state.*

 **5. Preview or Render the Quarto site**

+Now in your shell console, you can run:

 ```bash
 quarto preview